Miami Florida, USA Travel Guide

 Hostels in South Beach for social connections.
 Hotels in lively areas for walkability.

-Vacation rentals (Airbnb, VRBO) for value, use of a kitchen, and laundry.
+Vacation rentals (Airbnb, VRBO) for good value, use of a kitchen, and laundry.

-Brands like Residence Inn or Homewood Suites with kitchenettes and amenities for extended stays.
+Brands like Residence Inn or Homewood Suites with kitchenettes and amenities for longer stays.

 Airbnb private room options provide a homestay-like experience with locals.